jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 the heading and press `C-y` to yank the heading text back into the buffer.

-As with several other markup commands, the heading insertion commands use the text in the active region, if any, as the heading text.
+As with several other markup commands, if the region is active and `transient-mark-mode` is on, the heading insertion commands use the text in the region as the heading text.
 Otherwise, if the current line is not blank, they use the text on the current line.

 I> Markdown.pl and several other processors allow one to omit the I> whitespace between the hash mark and the header text, but some